gesteves/lightroom-alt-text-plugin/README.md

 4. Paste the OpenAI API key in the settings section, and click "done"
 5. Select an image, go to Library > Plug-in Extras > Generate Alt Text with ChatGPT
 6. Wait a few seconds, a message will let you know when the alt text has been generated
-7. Inspect the caption in the photo's metadata, and adjust as needed
+7. Inspect the alt text in the photo's metadata, and edit as needed